Joyggy/JLNote/README.md

 # JLNote
 I tested JLNote on debian jessie.

-I publish this software under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+The whole software is under the GPL Versio 3.
+Read the license file for more information.
-If you have any questions you can contact me.
+If you have any questions, can contact me.